Page Contents

 CPM-S35VN

 CPM-S35VN is an upgraded version of S30V with slightly better toughness and ease of sharpening when you get into the chemical makeup between the two steels.
-Edge retention and corrosion resistance is incredible on S35VN and it is relatively tough compared to lower-end steels.
+Retention and corrosion resistance of edge is incredible on S35VN and it is relatively tough compared to lower-end steels.

 Great Premium Steels